Master of Science in Critical Sexuality Studies

 Our Approach

-SexTech students are interested in work developing SexTech products and services, healthcare innovation in FemTech, equity considerations in back-end and front-end technology development, such as AI development, UX research, product and services development, interrupting algorithmic bias in data currency, and generally changing the landscape of tech engineers by training more women and other underrepresented people in the tech sector.
+SexTech students are interested in work developing SexTech products and services, healthcare innovation in FemTech, equity considerations in back-end and front-end technology development, such as AI development, UX research, product and services development, interrupting algorithmic bias in data currency, and generally changing the landscape of tech engineers by training more women and other underrepresented people in the tech sector. - Public Health Analysis (first cohort 2026)

 Public health analyst students are interested in data analysis, interpretation, and distribution in for-and not-for-profit organizations, and government agencies, with projects geared toward equitable and inclusive healthcare delivery and public health systems.
 They may also be interested in pursuing doctoral training after the completion of the degree.
-Applications open August 1, 2025 for the fall 2026 cohort.

 A primary goal of our program regardless of focus is the ability for each person to identify their own values and participate in exchange of controversial ideas and positions while maintaining the respect for the inherent worth of each person, even those with significantly different viewpoints.